NicoleT27/5-day-weather-forecast/README.md

 ## Description

-This webpage allows the user to input their city of choice or select a common city from the side menu and it will display the current temperature, wind speed humidty percentage as well as icon.
+This webpage allows the user to input their city of choice or select a common city from the side menu and it will display the current temperature, wind, speed, humidty percentage and icon.
 It will also provide the 5 day forecast for that selected city and their details as well.

 ## Usage